mvsoriano/cliforce/README.md

         java -Xmx512M -jar `dirname $0`/cliforce-boot<VERSION>.boot.jar "$@"

-in a file called cliforce in your ~/bin directory and do
+in a file called cliforce in your ~/bin directory and run

 	$ chmod u+x ~/bin/cliforce